-Professor Helen Nicholson was appointed Vice-Chancellor (Acting) at the end of March 2021.
+Professor David Murdoch was appointed Vice-Chancellor at the start of February 2022.

 As Executive Assistant, Sarah provides high-level confidential, executive support and advice and is the first point of contact for the Vice-Chancellor.
 Sarah manages the Vice-Chancellor's appointments, meetings, email and an extensive programme of events.